Labour is painful, so it’s important to learn about all the ways that you can relieve the pain.

 - Have a warm bath or shower.

-- A hot water bottle or hot pack or cold pack placed on your back or lower abdomen
+- Place a hot water bottle or hot pack or cold pack on your back or lower abdomen.

 Gas and air (nitrous oxide)